imacat/mia-accounting-django/README.rst

 Description
 ===========

-*mia-accounting* is a `Django <https://www.djangoproject.com>`_ accounting application.
-It was rewritten from my own private accounting application in Perl/`mod_perl <https://perl.apache.org>`_ in 2007.
+*mia-accounting* is a Django_ accounting application.
+It was rewritten from my own private accounting application in Perl/mod_perl_ in 2007.
 The revision aims to be mobile-friendly with Bootstrap, with a modern back-end framework and front-end technology like jQuery.
-The first revision was in Perl/`Mojolicious <https://mojolicious.org/>`_ in 2019.
+The first revision was in Perl/Mojolicious_ in 2019.
 This is the second revision in Python/Django in 2020.

 The Mia!
 Django accounting application comes with two parts: